-Over the past few of weeks, Amazon Kindle has been making news for for two particularly onerous actions they have taken.
+Over the past few weeks, Amazon Kindle has been making news for two particularly onerous actions they have taken.

 Firstly there was the ‘wiped’ Kindle episode involving a Norwegian Kindle owner, who had all her purchased Kindle ebooks mysteriously deleted from her device by Amazon, and then just as mysteriously, after the news went viral, they were reloaded.

 ‘Account status should not affect any customer’s ability to access their library,” Amazon’s Kinley Pearsall wrote.
-“If any customer has trouble access their content, he or she should contact customer service for help.’
+“If any customer has trouble accessing their content, he or she should contact customer service for help.’